SuperOfficeDocs/superoffice-docs/docs/developer-portal/app-store/prices-and-terms.md

 ## Lowest subscription fee

 This amount is the lowest starting price in EUR.
-You should give a better description in the Terms and conditions box.
+You should give a better description in the Pricing info box.

 ## Pricing information